oddlama/agenix-rekey/README.md

 ## Installation

-To use agenix-rekey, you will have to add agenix-rekey to your `flake.nix`, import the provided NixOS module in your hosts and expose some information in your flake so agenix-rekey knows where to look for secrets.
+To use agenix-rekey, you will have to add agenix-rekey to your `flake.nix`, import the provided NixOS/darwin module in your hosts and expose some information in your flake so agenix-rekey knows where to look for secrets.
 A [flake-parts](https://flake.parts) module is also available (see end of this section for an example).